 - Developing an accurate sense of the time and effort required for academic success

-- Assuming responsibility for their own education and choices
+- Assuming responsibility for your own education and choices

 - Learning how and why to associate with faculty in and out of class

-Transfer students are assigned a faculty advisor by the Registrar's Office based on the student’s intended area of study.
+Transfer students work directly with staff in the Registrar's Office to register for their first semester at Hope, and are assigned a faculty advisor based on the student’s intended area of study.